-Cramming the breadth of two lives --- including aspects both personal and political --- that cover more than a century each into a mere two-hour timeslot must have represented a daunting task.
+Cramming the breadth of two lives — including aspects both personal and political — that cover more than a century each into a mere two-hour timeslot must have represented a daunting task.
 But those behind “Having Our Say: The Delany Sisters’ First 100 Years” have done a laudable job of it indeed.
 It’s a sweeping, winning look at a century of halting racial progress, of courage, conviction and pride, and, most of all, of the enduring affection between two sisters and best friends.
 Anchored by two excellent performances by Diahann Carroll and Ruby Dee, this is a solidly affecting telepic that rarely preaches or hits a false note.